bduggan/raku-webservice-overpass/README.md

 Send a query and return the result as a raku data structure.

-The `:xml` and `:json` parameters are optional and specify the output format.
-If neither is specified, the output format is JSON.

 The `statements` and `settings` attributes are used to construct the query.
 The `statements` attribute is an array of strings, each of which is a line in the query.
 The `settings` attribute is a hash of settings that are prepended to the query.

+The `:xml` and `:json` parameters are optional and specify the output format.
+They also add an "out" setting to the query.
+Note that CSVs need to be done manually, because the fields are part of the settings.
+For instance

+    op.settings<out> = 'csv(::id, ::lat, ::lon, name; true; ",")';

+The "true" indicates that a header row should be included.
+The comma is the separator.

 ATTRIBUTES
 ==========